SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

 There were two main questions this project hoped to investigate.
 Firstly, we aimed to learn whether Markov chains may be used to model long-term stock market behavior.
-Secondly, we aimed to learn whether fitting a polynomial via least-squares approximation to stock market data could be used to provide insights on overnight price movements over a set interval of time.
+Secondly, we aimed to learn whether fitting a polynomial via least-squares approximation could provide insights on the overnight price movements of SPY over a set interval of time.

 **CBT, NEED TO CITE WHERE WE GOT THE DATA FROM**